He is (still) CloseMay 31, 2019 2023-08-03 15:24

 Part of mindfulness is the remembrance of Allah and gratitude for His infinite favors upon us.
 It gives us patience through times of difficulty and ultimately allows us to remain cognizant of our purpose on this Earth.

 Sign up for a weekly class or schedule a group discussion with friends.
-Find a way to continue learning and seek Allah's guidance to help apply & internalize what you learn.
+Find a way to continue learning and seek Allah’s guidance to help apply and internalize what you learn.

 Abstaining from food for a good portion of our days definitely does give our bodies a much-needed break.
 However, what we put into our bodies upon breaking our fast is what matters.
 When we don’t maintain the healthiest food choices, we get lethargic and that in turn impacts our mental capabilities.
 Try and stay on top of your health beyond Ramadan with the goal of attaining mental sharpness.
 Our lives have become increasingly sedentary and so what we put into our bodies has become even more important.
 Sugar is the primary culprit for most as it does the most damage in terms of our energy levels.
 If you can’t cut it out, limit it and you will notice a difference.

-This is the most obvious one perhaps, but it is what is tied most closely to our "Ramadan feels".
-If you haven't done so in previous years, try and fast the 6 Shawwal fasts for the reward for a year!
-1 If you have, then maintain that goal and add on some sunnah by fasting Mondays or Thursdays (or both!).
+This is the most obvious one perhaps, but it is what is tied most closely to our “Ramadan feels.”
+If you haven’t done so in previous years, try and fast 6 days in Shawwal for the reward for a year!
+1 If you have, then maintain that goal and add on some sunnah ones by fasting Mondays or Thursdays (or both!).
 Make fasting an act you do outside of Ramadan so that you can attain that mental, physical and spiritual cleanse throughout the year.
 Just like Ramadan is akin to a marathon month, every work out has a cool-down period.
 If we abruptly switch off all of our Ramadan routines, we can hurt our spiritual well-being.
 Take a few weeks to wind down so that you can give yourself the best chance at retaining the habits you follow in the month.

 Finally, remember, Allah, says in the Quran: